Pseudomanifold/latex-cv/README.md

 mostly geared towards an academic CV, this repository contains [an example](CV.pdf).

+If you find this template useful, I would love to hear about it.
+Drop me a line using a communication channel of your choice.

 ## Using the template

 Rename `CV.tex` to whatever you deem appropriate and edit the file.